 But in a letter sent to tournament management on November 18, the Australian Department of Health stated that “People who have contracted Covid-19 in the past and have not received a dose of the vaccine are not considered to be fully vaccinated” and cannot escape quarantine, “Even if they would have received vaccine exemptions abroad”.

 “After having pleaded his case in vain to the border police, during eight hours of detention”, Djokovic has decided to appeal the decision, report it Sydney Morning Herald.
-“But he could be forced to leave Melbourne on Thursday evening”, estimates the daily.
+“But he might be forced to leave Melbourne on Thursday evening”, estimates the daily.
 Pending the final decision of the authorities, the player has been placed in quarantine in a federal establishment in Melbourne.

-decision “extraordinaire” de Canberra angered Serbian President Aleksandar Vucic, who spoke to the champion while in detention and demanded that it be brought to an end “Immediately to the harassment of the best tennis player in the world, report Archyde.com.
+decision “extraordinaire” de Canberra angered Serbian President Aleksandar Vucic, who spoke to the champion while in detention and demanded that it be brought to an end “Immediately to the harassment of the best tennis player in the world”, report Archyde.com.

 “In accordance with the rules of international law, Serbia will fight for Novak, for truth and for justice”, he thundered.